gardener/gardener/docs/api-reference/extensions.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Purpose contains the data if a cloud provider needs additional components in order to expose the control plane.</p>
+<p>Purpose contains the data if a cloud provider needs additional components in order to expose the control plane.
+This field is immutable.</p>
 </td>
 </tr>
 <tr>